uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     > However I have only just come to the monastery in the last 10 days so I assume I should be a lot more patient....

     Yes, that's for sure.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ips9nz/yoniso_manasikara/md2jxsz/)** _2025-02-16 13:44:55 *(in reply to a comment not included)*:

+    >This explanation seems a bit limited when exceptional circumstances occur (mostly connected to loss, sickness and death).
+    If, for example, my child dies suddenly and I'm devastated because of it, it doesn't seem realistic to attribute the wildness of my mind to what I did in the past days.

+    Why not?
+How could the death of your child trigger craving in your mind if craving hadn't been kept alive by your own actions that are rooted in it?
+[Craving subsists and grows based on fuel that is not provided to it by accident](suttacentral.net/sn12.52).
+Hence you're responsible for every bit of it that you have, subtle or coarse.

+    What is "exceptional" and what isn't is also quite circumstantial.
+There have been (and probably still are) places and periods where children dying was not unusual.
+Craving is the one and only root of suffering; tragic and unexpected events have nothing to do with it.

 ---